 Yale University Library has an almost complete collection of Loewen’s books thus far:

-World-wide Loewen’s works appear in almost 3100 places in over one thousand different libraries:
+World-wide Loewen’s works appear in almost 3700 listings in about 1500 different libraries: